pwncollege/linux-luminarium/variables/export/DESCRIPTION.md

 VAR is:
 ```

-In the output above, the `$` prompt is the prompt of `sh`, a minimal shell implementation that invoked as a *child* of the main shell process.
+In the output above, the `$` prompt is the prompt of `sh`, a minimal shell implementation that is invoked as a *child* of the main shell process.
 And it does not receive the `VAR` variable!

 This makes sense, of course.